alosadagrande/tekton-dpdk/blog.md

 [DPDK](https://www.dpdk.org/) is a set of libraries and drivers for Linux and BSD built to accelerate packet processing workloads designed to run on x86, POWER and ARM processors.
 DPDK offers offloading TCP packet processing from the operating system Kernel space to process them in the User space to obtain a high performant and deterministic system.

-DPDK libraries offer to avoid as much as possible kernel interrupts by skipping the Kernel space and move to the User space instead.
+DPDK libraries offer to free up the Kernel space from interrupts by processing the work in User space instead.
 This is possible thanks to the DPDK libraries and the DPDK poll mode driver (PMD).
 This driver is responsible for the communication between the application and network card, listening in a loop avoiding as much as possible interrupts while forwarding packets.
 The diagram below streamlines the idea:

 ![Networking using DPDK libraries](./content/kernel-user-space.png)

 In OpenShift 4.5, as Technology Preview, it is possible to use the DPDK libraries and attach a network interface (SR-IOV virtual function) directly to the Pod.
-With the intention of facilitating the application built process, we can leverage Red Hat's [DPDK builder image](registry.redhat.io/openshift4/dpdk-base-rhel8) available from Red Hat's official registry.
+To ease the application building process, we can leverage Red Hat's [DPDK builder image](registry.redhat.io/openshift4/dpdk-base-rhel8) available from Red Hat's official registry.
 This base or builder image is intended to build applications powered by DPDK and also work with multiple CNI plugins.

 **NOTE:** At the time of writing DPDK base image is running DPDK version 18.11.2.
 This [DPDK RHEL8 base image](https://catalog.redhat.com/software/containers/openshift4/dpdk-base-rhel8/5e32be6cdd19c77896004a41?container-tabs=overview) is built and maintained by Red Hat and based on the [Universal Base Image 8](https://access.redhat.com/articles/4238681).